DanGiaime/RedBlackTree/docs/index.md

          / \                  /
         A   c                c

-__The rightleft rotation scenario occurs when we have two red nodes that are right and left children of their parents, respectively.__
+__The rightleft rotation scenario occurs when we have two red nodes that are right and left children of their parents, respectively__

 Ok, so what is rightleft()?
 It's not actually a method in our case, but is a concept.
 In order to resolve the following scenario, two consecutive rotations are needed.

          a                 a                    b
           \                 \                  / \